kessotolo/ConversationalCommerce/frontend/README.md

 - The backend order system uses an event-driven architecture for notifications, analytics, and fulfillment.
 See backend/docs/api/orders.md for event types and details.

 - Payment events (e.g., PaymentProcessedEvent) are now part of the backend event system.
 See backend/docs/api/orders.md for details.

+## Backend Event-Driven Architecture & Monitoring (2024-06)
+- The backend is now fully event-driven and monitored with Sentry and Prometheus.
+All order, payment, and webhook failures are tracked and alertable.
+- Frontend monitoring and alerting (NotificationCenter, WhatsApp alerts) are fully integrated with backend events and metrics.
+- See backend/README.md and frontend/docs/MONITORING.md for details.